darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/snapshots.md

 Snapshots can be taken at any point in the development process and later overlaid onto the current center view.
 This allows you to undertake a side by side comparison (by default left=snapshot, right=active edit) while you are tuning parameters of a module.
 It can also be combined with the [history stack](./history-stack.md) module to compare a snapshot against different stages of development.

 To take a snapshot, click on the _take snapshot_ button.
 Above the button you will see a list of the snapshots that have been taken for this editing session.
 The name of each snapshot reflects the name of the module selected in the history stack and its position at the time the snapshot was taken.
+You can choose your own label for a snapshot by Ctrl+clicking on the snapshot name -- this will be displayed after the module name, separated with a bullet.

 Click on the name of a snapshot to show it -- this enables a split view between the saved snapshot image and the current state of the processed image.
 You can control the position of the split-line by clicking and dragging the line with your mouse.
 If you hover over the split-line with your mouse, a small rotation icon will appear on the center of the line.
 Click this icon to change between vertical and horizontal split view -- the positions of the snapshot and current image will be rotated anti-clockwise allowing you to choose whether they appear to the top, bottom, left or right of the screen.